mathigatti/affective-lists/README.md

 List of behavioural, emotional and physiological words and concepts + its attributes (WIP).
 Inspired on the concept of [somatic makers](https://en.wikipedia.org/wiki/Somatic_marker_hypothesis).

+## Procedure

+I collected some samples from the sources listed below and I turned that in JSON format with chatGPT help.
+It's a work in progress, help is very much welcomed.

 ## Project Structure

 ### Emotions

 It will contain a long list of emotions and its characteristics, check anger.json

 ### behaviour and physiology